 [YOU MAY WISH TO ATTACH OTHER RELEVANT MATERIAL EG. BRIEF SUMMARY THAT INCLUDES OUTCOMES ETC]

 [WE ALSO SUGGEST THAT YOU COMPLETE OUR PROJECT WORKLOAD ASSESSMENT TOOL IN RELATION TO YOUR PROJECT SO THAT SITES CAN GET AN IDEA OF WHAT THEY ARE PUTTING THEIR HAND UP FOR!]

+The attached project workload assessment tool has been completed by the study PI.
+Please review this information carefully, as the workload may be different at your particular hospital.

 SITE ELIGIBILITY CRITERA [LIST CRITERIA THAT A SITE NEEDS TO BE ELIGIBLE FOR THE PROJECT – see examples below]